Banana bread gets a healthy boost as this delicious Whole Wheat Banana Oat Bread made with whole wheat flour, hearty oats, and of course, bananas!

 Instructions

-- Preheat oven to 350°F. Grease and lightly flour a 9 x 5 x 3 inch loaf pan; set aside.
+- Preheat oven to 350°F. Grease and lightly flour a 9x5x3 inch loaf pan; set aside.

 - Bake until a knife or toothpick inserted into the center of the bread comes out clean, about 1 hour 10 minutes.
 You might want to cover the top of the bread with foil during the last 20 minutes of baking to prevent the top from burning while letting the center of the bread continues to bake.
-Let rest in pan for 10 minutes, then turn out onto a rack to cool or go ahead and serve warm.

 I know this is an old recipe but fwiw this has become my favorite banana bread recipe!
 It’s not too sweet and the banana/oat/wheat flavors all enhance each other.
 The only thing I’ve changed is substituting brown sugar for white.